Photograph courtesy of Erica Burrows.

 Frederick was 8 years old and living with his parents & siblings.

 Henry Thomas Gardiner Scoffield, 41, a Postman, born St. Matthew’s, Ipswich.

 Rebekah Scoffield (nee Jeffery), 38, born Stowmarket, Suffolk.

 Ethel May Scoffield, 10, born Ipswich.

 Frederick was 18 years old, a Railway Porter. he was living with his parents & brothers.

 In 1909, Frederick helped to move the 16ft 10ins Somalian giraffe from Ipswich Railway Station to the Ipswich Museum, in High Street.

-Mr Arthur Scoffield at his 100th birthday party.
-Arthur a D Day veteran of the Royal Engineers bomb disposal team who cleared Juno beach while under fire allowing the 3rd Canadians to take Juno sector and push on into Normandy.
-Arthurs uncle died in 1916 on Christmas day and is commemorated on the Ipswich War Memorial.
-Arthur produced one of his treasured items, a cigarette case from his uncle sent home with his personal effects collected from his body.
+Mr. Arthur Scoffield at his 100th birthday party.
+Arthur a D-Day veteran of the Royal Engineers bomb disposal team cleared Juno beach while under fire allowing the 3rd Canadians to take Juno sector and push on into Normandy.
+Arthurs’s uncle died in 1916 on Christmas Day and is commemorated on the Ipswich War Memorial.
+Arthur produced one of his treasured items, a cigarette case from his uncle which had been sent home with his personal effects after it had been collected from his body.